SecOpsPete/jira-projects-lab/jira-support-environment/README.md

 ---

-## 🔧 Rule 3 — Set to Waiting for Customer When Agent Replies
+## 🔧 Rule 3 — Set to Waiting for Stakeholder When Agent Replies
 ### **Purpose**
 When I respond to a ticket, Jira should automatically move it into the correct state, proving I understand ownership shifts.